devnich/python-programming/README.md

 2. Python reports a runtime error when something goes wrong while a program is executing

-### **(Optional) Beginner Challenge**: What happens when?
+### **Beginner Challenge**: What happens when?

-Explain in simple terms the order of operations in the following program: when does the addition happen, when does the subtraction happen, when is each function called, etc. What is the final value of radiance?
+Explain in simple terms the order of operations in the following program: when does the addition happen, when does the subtraction happen, when is each function called, etc. Extra credit: What is the final value of radiance?

 ``` python
 radiance = 1.0